CSULA-EE-5450/module-1-summative-erojastor/README.md

 #Introduction:
 In this assignment, we were given the task to create a game using a library of our choice.
 I decided to use the Kivy library and implement a GUI.
-To play the game one must click run on `MainGameTag` in which two players can play on the same computer using the WASD and arrow keys as well as spacebar.
+To play the game one must click run on `MainGameTag` under the Tag folder, in which two players can play on the same computer using the WASD and arrow keys as well as spacebar.

 Other game attempts were made such as `TicTacToeKivy_attempt1`, `Ghetto_Scrabble_attempt1` and `RegularTicTacToe`